alexpearce/home/_posts/tips/2018-03-11-vps-to-netlify.md

 ---
-layout: post
 title: Moving static sites from a VPS to Netlify
-category: Tips
-tags: [VPS, Hosting, sysadmin, Jekyll]
+tags: [Tips, VPS, Hosting, sysadmin, Jekyll]
 description: A short guide on how to run periodic jobs with a Kerberos token on CERN's computing resources
 ---